ChandanaRD/AirPollutionDetection/README.md

 this project uses a dataset which was downloaded from the UCIrepository. using the data in the dataset, we train the machine to detect whether  the given sample of input indicates a polluted sample or not.

+# data set considered and the attributes
+bejing dataset downloaded from UCI repositiory is used. the attributes have been narrowed down to
+#1 year
+#2 month
+#3 day
+#4 hour
+#5 dewpoint
+#6 temperature
+#7 pressure
+#8 windspeed
+#9 prev pm 2.5
+#10 predicted pm 2.5

 #-------------------------------------------------------------------------------------------------------------------------

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.